graulm/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 3- Get the features and Activities Desciption

+   The feature and activities are in a differents files (activity_labels.txt, features.txt).
+So this steps loads those two files and the requiried features (only mean and standard desviation features) are selected here.

 4- Load the X and Y TEST files, select the features with the mean & stand dev, and assign feature names

+   This step load the X and Y test files which are in seperated files (X_test.txt and y_test.txt) , selecting only the required features.
+Then assing the feature names and finnaly combine both files into one.

 5- Load the X and Y TRAIN files, select the features with the mean & stand dev, and assign feature names

+   This step load the X and Y training files which are in seperated files (X_train.txt and y_train.txt), selecting only the required features.
+Then assing the feature names and finnaly combine both files into one.

 6- Combine both TEST and TRAIN data frame into one data frame

 7- Create the final tidy data set with the MEAN for each feature by Subject and Activity

+   To create the tidy data set, it was used the "melt" function defining the "Subject" and th e"Activity" as the keys IDs.
+   Then it was used the "dcast" function to create the table like data set using the "mean" as the summary function.

 # Variables: